Tweed Courthouse: Main structure

 The two original wings, designed by Kellum, were arranged in an shape.
 The wings measured 250 ft wide along Chambers Street and 150 ft deep.
 The entry portico on the main Chambers Street elevation of the facade rises three and a half stories from a low granite curb.
 Panels of granite, Tuckahoe marble, and Sheffield marble are anchored on the facade, with rusticated stone at the basement level.
 Behind the granite and marble cladding is the brick superstructure.
 According to an LPC report in 1984, no documentation regarding the use of other quarries was found.

-The main wing was designed by Kellum in the style of a Renaissance palazzo, described as the "Anglo-Italianate" style, to reveal the influence of British Victorian architecture that was the foundation of the popular American Victorian style.
+Kellum's original published design for the main wing was in the style of a Renaissance palazzo, described as the "Anglo-Italianate" style, to reveal the influence of British Victorian architecture that was the foundation of the popular American Victorian style.
 The original design was inspired by that of the United States Capitol in Washington, D.C., which was being used for other sub-national government buildings at the time of the Tweed Courthouse's construction.
 The most prominent element from the Capitol used in the Tweed Courthouse was a large entry stairway that approached a triangular portico, supported by massive columns in the Corinthian order.
 The courthouse also contained a basement with rustication, pediments above the ground-floor windows, pilasters separating each vertical bay of windows, and a balustrade running along the roof.
 The courthouse's original design included an iron dome with a high tholobate, inspired by the United States Capitol dome.
 The dome, planned to rival the Kings County Courthouse in Brooklyn, was ultimately not built.